 What made you want to becomes an apprentice?

-I’d done a BTEC extended diploma in photography and many of my friends were planning to go to university but I didn’t to be in debt when I was older so learning while I get paid seemed a better option.
+I’d done a BTEC extended diploma in photography and many of my friends were planning to go to university but I didn’t want to be in debt when I was older so learning while I get paid seemed a better option.

 What’s the best thing about being an apprentice?